-The program is seeking applicants who have the academic, personal and professional qualifications that would make them outstanding prospects toward becoming ethically sensitive, well-informed and highly competent practitioners.
-They should possess high academic aptitude and a demonstrable pattern of interest and personal qualifications that would enable them to function effectively in working with problems of individuals, families and social systems.
+The program is seeking applicants who have the academic, personal and professional qualifications that would make them outstanding prospects toward becoming ethically sensitive, well-informed, and highly competent practitioners.
+They should possess high academic aptitude and a demonstrable pattern of interest and personal qualifications that would enable them to function effectively in working with problems of individuals, families, and social systems.
 Applicants with a bachelor’s degree and excellent undergraduate credentials or a master’s degree in psychology or a related mental-health discipline will be given full consideration.
-The application deadline for the PsyD program is January 8th.
-That means that everything must be received by January 8th.
-Any application materials received after January 8th will not be considered.
+The deadline for the Psy.D. application is Monday, December 6, 2021 (at 11:59 pm EST) for Fall 2022.

 - Foreign students must present an acceptable TOEFL score and all international academic credentials must be reviewed by World Education Services (wes.org).

-- A personal interview will be required for all finalists.
+- Attend a personal interview required for all finalists.

-The Application for Admission may be completed online by clicking here.
-Personal Statements and CVs/resumes must be uploaded when completing the application.
-It is best to have these documents and the email contact information for your three recommenders ready when you begin your application.
+The Application for Admission may be completed online.
+Personal statements and CVs/resumes must be uploaded when completing the application.
+It is best to have these documents and the e-mail contact information for your three recommenders ready when you begin your application.

-Documents that are not uploaded, such as transcripts and test scores should be sent directly from the institution or testing service to:
+Documents that are not uploaded, such as transcripts and test scores should be sent directly from the institution or testing service to the following address: